 Our conversion rates are also impacted by changes in both the percentage of submitted applications that are approved by carriers as well as changes in the percentage of our members who did not accept their approved policies.
-While the approval rates for individual and family health insurance applications submitted during the last open enrollment period were higher than our historical rates, we saw a decline during the second quarter of 2014 in the percentage of approved members for which we have received a first commission payment.
-Any decline in the percentage of submitted applications that result in paying members will adversely impact our commission revenue as well as our membership, which could harm our business, operating results and financial conditions.
+Any decline in the percentage of submitted applications that result in paying members will adversely impact our commission revenue as well as our membership, which could harm our business, operating results and financial condition.
 Given that individual and family health insurance purchasing is concentrated during the annual open enrollment period, we may experience a shift in the mix of individual and family health insurance products selected by our new members over a short period of time.
 Any reduction in our average commission revenue per member during the open enrollment period would harm our business, operating results and financial condition.

-We are in the process of attempting to adopt solutions so that we may sell qualified health insurance plans to health care reform subsidy eligible individuals and families in a scalable and efficient manner over the Internet in the 36 states in which the FFM operates the state's health insurance exchange.
+We are in the process of attempting to adopt solutions so that we may sell qualified health insurance plans to health care reform subsidy eligible individuals and families in a scalable and efficient manner over the Internet in the 37 states in which the FFM operates the state's health insurance exchange.
 Pursuant to health care reform laws and regulations, the purchase of qualified health plans must occur through a government-run health insurance exchange, which means that a part of the purchasing process will occur on the FFM website and through its systems.
 We are dependent upon the FFM's systems and its website experience for individuals to be able to complete the process of purchasing a qualified health plan and to convert into members for which we receive commission revenue.
 If we are not able to modify our technology platform to enroll subsidy-eligible individuals in a scalable and efficient manner, or if the FFM website experience does not work properly, the experience of applying for qualified health plans and subsidies is cumbersome, or we are not properly identified by FFM systems as the agent of record on health insurance plan sales, we will suffer a reduction in our membership and our commission revenue and our business, operating results and financial condition will be harmed.

 With respect to states operating their own health insurance exchanges, we have experienced similar issues or have not been able to establish relationships to enroll subsidy-eligible individuals and families.
-If we do not establish a scalable and efficient online enrollment experience with government run health insurance exchanges, our ability to convert subsidy-eligible individuals into paying members will be harmed and our business, operating results and financial condition will be harmed as well.
+If we do not establish a scalable and efficient online enrollment experience with government run health insurance exchanges, our ability to convert subsidy-eligible individuals into paying members will be harmed, which would harm our business, operating results and financial condition.